OnePear96/Mini-dfs/README.md

 # Mini Distributed File System

-A mini-dfs is implemented in python that is able to
+A mini-dfs implemented in python that is able to

 - upload a file to the mini-dfs
 - download a file from the mini-dfs